 Our prime responsibility as a school is to ensure that all of our children are safe both at home and at school.
-We make safeguarding everyone's responsibility from the Senior Leaders to office staff, from volunteers to parents and the children themselves.
+At Morley Victoria we have a culture where we make safeguarding everyone's responsibility from the Senior Leaders to office staff, from volunteers to parents and the children themselves.
 Safeguarding can be defined as:

 ‘The process of protecting children from abuse or neglect, preventing impairment of their health and development, and ensuring they are growing up in circumstances consistent with the provision of safe and effective care that enables children to have optimum life chances and enter adulthood successfully’.